salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 - JS edits in-service component library
 - JS method changes that don't affect the LWC's public API

 To see any other local changes in your app, you have to deploy to your org.
-If you make changes directly in your org (e.g., saving new component properties,) they're immediately live on your app.
+If you make changes directly in your org, (like saving new component properties,) they're immediately live on your app.
 To update your local version of the app with those changes, you have to retrieve them from your org.

 Use the appropriate topic to preview specific aspects of the development environment.